mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### --- Ping

-This command simple checks that the port can be reached and the application responsds.
-It should timeout if no reponse is received.
+This command simple checks that the port can be reached and the application responds.
+It should timeout if no response is received within the timeout specified in the Preferences dialog.

 ```json
 {